ding0t/scbc_pecan/docs/labs/picoctf/n0s4n1ty_1.md

 ## Ok sudo list me root

-Lets try this as a system call.
+Lets try this as a system call...with sudo.

 !!! note "Security practice tip!"

     A secure web server will block system calls in the php config.

+!!! note "Security practice tip!"

+    For sudo to work, the web server user will have been added to sudoers.
+    That is not normal.
+If it was nto so, we would need some means to privilege escalate

 ```php
 <?php